MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 protocol mapping, clients MUST ignore any SvcParam that they do not recognize.

+Some SvcParams impose requirements on other SvcParams in the RR.
+A ServiceMode RR is called "self-consistent" if its SvcParams all comply with each others' requirements.
+Zone-file implementations SHOULD enforce self-consistency.
+Clients MUST reject any RR that they identify is not self-consistent, and MAY reject the entire RRSet.

 ## Special handling of "." in TargetName {#dot}

 If TargetName has the value "." (represented in the wire format as a